JOIN THE NET 50 HIKING CHALLENGE

 AMC and the Hike 50 Challenge

 The rules of the challenge are simple.
-Anyone who hikes 50 miles on the NET during the 2018 calendar year will receive a special edition 50th anniversary New England Trail patch.
-Hiking, however, is not the only way to earn 50 points and complete the challenge.
-This year we welcome you to design your own Trails 50 Challenge in a way that fits your lifestyle by offering a list of alternate ways to earn points and celebrate our trail.
+Anyone who hikes 50 or more miles on the NET during the 2019 calendar year will receive a special edition 10th anniversary New England Trail patch.
+Hiking, however, is not the only way to earn points and complete the challenge.
+This year we welcome you to design your own challenge in a way that fits your lifestyle by offering a list of alternate ways to earn points and celebrate our trail.
 In addition to receiving a patch upon completion, AMC and CFPA in partnership with NPS will be offering prizes and free resources for those who sign up for the challenge, and a grand prize drawing at the end of the year!

 Get involved with AMC: